-- In the most severe reactions, a tracheotomy may be performed (hole in the windpipe).
+- A tracheotomy may be performed in the most severe reactions (hole in the windpipe).
 This will allow the dog to breathe until the swelling resides from the reaction.

 - If a dog is in anaphylaxis, he will have to stay at the vet's office for treatment and monitoring for a couple of days.